waffle-iron/unleash/README.md

 # #Unleash your path

 This is a work in progress.
-Many things are subject to change.
+Things are subject to change.

 ## TODO

-1. Store user profiles in Firebase
-2. Start path page
+1. Write tests!
+2. Better interface for removing cards
+3. Multiple levels for cards

 ## Running